Freezing par-boiled potatoes secures the ultimate roast dinner crunch

 Bicarbonate of soda fails the taste test

-There is a common belief that adding to the boiling water improves texture by breaking down the pectin on the potato's surface.
+There is a common belief that adding bicarbonate of soda to the boiling water improves texture by breaking down the pectin on the potato's surface.
 However, our testing reveals a significant drawback: flavor distortion.
 While it produces a flaky, tender exterior, it introduces a strange, almost pastry-like sweetness and an oily mouthfeel that distracts from the potato's natural earthy profile.
 At a 5/10 rating, this is a "science hack" that solves a structural problem but creates a sensory one, proving that sometimes the traditional ways—or a cold freezer—remain the true masters of the kitchen.

 Topic DensityMention share of the most discussed topics · 8 mentions across 8 distinct topics